9 Best Exercises for Seniors: Your Workout Guide

 Still, when sampling any of the countless forms of exercise out there, it’s important to keep in mind exactly what you want and need to get out of your workout.
 And that’s bound to change throughout the years, says Barbara Bergin, M.D., an orthopedic surgeon in Austin, Texas.
 She explains that, for older adults, the top priority must be maintaining your quality of life outside the gym.

 To do that, focus on workouts designed to help you build strength, stay mobile, and improve balance.
 Also key is considering the requirements of any given fitness option.
-Are your bones strong enough for high-impact exercises such as running and jumping?
-Is your balance where it needs to be for fall-free bike rides?
-How much time to do you realistically have to spend at the gym?
+A few questions to consider:

 Below, experts share the best exercises for older adults.
-As always, it’s smart to check with your doctor before beginning a new fitness program, especially if you have a chronic condition, balance issues, or injuries.
+As always, it’smars t to check with your doctor before beginning a new fitness program, especially if you have a chronic condition, balance issues, or injuries.
 The good news: Assuming your doctor hasn’t said a type of exercise is off-limits, choose whatever you like—they’re all terrific.

 1. Swimming

 There’s a reason swimming is called the world’s perfect exercise.
-Whether you’re performing the breaststroke, taking a water aerobics class, or playing Marco Polo with the grandkids, getting in the pool is a great way to increase your cardiovascular fitness while also strengthening your muscles, says Victoria Shin, M.D., a cardiologist at Torrance Memorial Medical Center in California.
+Whether you’re performing the breaststroke, taking a water aerobics class, or playing Marco Polo with the grandkids, cardio exercises like swimming are a great way to increase your cardiovascular fitness while also strengthening your muscles, says Victoria Shin, M.D., a cardiologist at Torrance Memorial Medical Center in California.

 It does all this while putting minimal stress on your bones and joints, which is a major plus for men and women who have arthritis or osteoporosis.
 As if that isn’t enough reason to jump in, a 2012 study in the Journal of Aging Research suggests that swimming can help older adults keep their minds as sharp as their bodies.

 Not a swimmer?
-You can still benefit from water aerobics classes that stay in the shallow end of the pool, such as SilverSneakers Splash.
+You can still benefit from water aerobic exercise in classes that stay in the shallow end of the pool, such as SilverSneakers Splash.
 And if you’re a confident swimmer, these 10 tips will help you get the most out of your swimming workout.

 Ready for a pool workout?
 Find participating SilverSneakers fitness locations here.
 Tip: Use the “Filter” tool and click “amenities” to narrow your search to locations with pools.